French actor Gaspard Ulliel, 37, dies after ski accident

 Associated Press

-LYON, France (AP) — French actor Gaspard Ulliel, known for appearing in Chanel perfume ads as well as film and television roles, died Wednesday after a skiing accident in the Alps, according to his agent’s office.
+LYON, France (AP) — French actor Gaspard Ulliel, known for appearing in Chanel perfume ads as well as film and television roles, died Wednesday after a skiing accident in the Alps, according to his agent’s office and local authorities.
 He was 37.

 Ulliel portrayed the young Hannibal Lecter in 2007’s “Hannibal Rising” and fashion mogul Yves Saint Laurent in the 2014 biopic “Saint Laurent.”
 He is also in the upcoming Marvel series “Moon Knight,” and was the advertising face of the Chanel men’s fragrance Bleu de Chanel.

+Preliminary findings from an investigation indicated that “both skiers fell to the ground after the collision,” the prosecutor said.
+Ulliel was “motionless and unconscious when rescuers arrived,” while the other skier was unharmed, Gaches said.

+Ulliel was transported by helicopter to Grenoble University Hospital, where doctors tried to revive him, she said.
+The actor was pronounced dead on Wednesday, shortly after 4 p.m. local time, Gaches said.

-Ulliel was hospitalized Tuesday after the accident in the Savoie region’s Rosiere ski area, the Savoie prosecutor’s office said.
-The office of the actor’s agent said Ulliel died on Wednesday.
+The office of the actor’s agent confirmed Ulliel died on Wednesday.
 It provided no details.

-Local broadcaster France Bleu said Ulliel was hospitalized with a skull injury, and that he apparently collided with another skier at a crossing point on the slopes.
-The other skier was not hospitalized, according to France Bleu.
-Police and prosecutors would not discuss details of the accident.

 Ulliel started in television while still in middle school and went on to win two of France’s top cinema awards, the Cesar.